-According to CNN, almost half of the adult American population will make New Year’s resolutions, but less than half of them will have successfully adhered to their new ways come July 4.
+Almost half of the adult American population will make New Year’s resolutions, but less than half of those will have successfully adhered to their new ways come July 4.
 Changing bad habits is no easy task, so if you do decide to resolve to make changes, let me propose a few suggestions to increase your odds of success.

 First, before you resolve to do anything, take a close look at what you have (or haven’t) done during the year that’s coming to a close that you wish had transpired differently.
 Did you gain weight?
 Did you spend too little (or too much) time on developing your career and necessary skills?
 Did you not exercise as often as you know you should have?
 Did you yell at your kids too much, argue with your partner, sass your parents?
 Spend too much?
 Fail to nurture your spiritual side by not attending church or meditating regularly?
 Whatever you’ve not done that you are determined to do differently in the coming year, it’s essential that you take a very close look at what stood in the way of your achieving success in the year that’s coming to a close.
 Just as doctors can’t successfully treat a condition unless they diagnose it properly, you need to be able to critically look at where you’ve fallen short and what’s contributed to that shortfall.
 Although this can be a difficult task for a lot of people, because it’s hard for them to view themselves objectively, it’s essential if you want to create a realistic plan that will help you reach the goal that you’ve set.
 Two suggestions: first, enlist the help of an objective outsider who can help you diagnose the problem (this could be a life coach or a friend or family member who’s not too emotionally wrapped up in the problem); second, formulate a plan that involves small, achievable, and concrete steps.